Machine taper: NMTB taper family

 The National Machine Tool Builders Association (now called the Association for Manufacturing Technology) defined a steep taper that is commonly used on milling machines.
 The taper is variously referred to as NMTB, NMT or NT.
 The taper is 3.500 inches per foot and is also referred to as "7 in 24" or 7/24; the computed angle is 16.5943 degrees.
 All NMTB tooling has this taper but the tooling comes in different sizes: NMTB-10, 15, 20, 25, 30, 35, 40, 45, 50 and 60.
 These tapers were apparently also specified in ASA (now ANSI) B5.10-1943.

 NMTB is a "self releasing" or "fast" taper.
 Unlike the more acute self holding tapers above, such tapers are not designed to transmit high torque; high torques are carried by driving keys engaging slots on the flange.
 The purpose is to allow a quick and easy change between different tools (either automatically or by hand) while ensuring the tool or toolholder will be tightly and rigidly connected to the spindle, and accurately coaxial with it.
 The larger end adjacent to the tool makes for more rigidity than is possible with Morse or R8 tapers fitted to comparable machines.

 Patent 1794361 (filed 25 March 1927) describes milling machine spindle and tool shapes using a steep taper.
 The patent was assigned to Kearney & Trecker Corporation, Brown & Sharpe, and Cincinnati Milling Machine Company.
 The patent wanted a taper that would freely release the tool and found that a taper of 3.5 in 12 had that property.
 The patent also used the keys and slots and a tail on the tool shank to prevent the tool shank from falling out of a horizontal mill's spindle while the operator connected the drawbar.

 ANSI B5.18-1972 specifies some essential dimensions for milling machine spindles and tool shanks using taper sizes 30, 40, 45, 50, 60.
-The specifications describe the position of the driving key and flange and the thread of the draw-in bolt that holds the shank in the spindle.
+The specifications describe the position of the driving key and flange and the thread of the drawbar bolt that holds the shank in the spindle.

-The tooling is referred to as Quick Change; National Machine Tool Builders' Association, 1927; NMTB; American Standard Machine Taper, ANSI B5.18; DIN 2080 / IS 2340; ISO R 290-2583.
-There are slight variations in threads and flanges (JIS B 6339: MAS 403); and the European standards (e.g., ISO taper) use metric draw threads.
+The tooling is referred to as Quick Change; National Machine Tool Builders' Association, 1927; NMTB; American Standard Machine Taper, ANSI B5.18; DIN 2080 / IS 2340; ISO R 290–2583.
+There are slight variations in threads and flanges (JIS B 6339: MAS 403); and the European standards (e.g., ISO taper, DIN 2080) use metric drawbar threads.
+Aside from the drawbar threads the above standards are physically compatible with each other in most cases.

+The NMTB tool shanks had the 7 in 24 taper, but they also had a constant diameter tail (pilot) at the end of the shank that was described in the 1927 patent.